jochumdev/jochumdev/README.md

 ### Hi there 👋

-I am a passionate programmer with experience in nine different programming languages, of which I excel in three in particular.
+I am a passionate programmer with experience in 10 different programming languages, of which I excel in three in particular.
 However, I am not just a technology enthusiast; I am also a social person who enjoys collaborating with others and advocating for their needs.

 [![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fjochumdev%2Fjochumdev&label=visitors&countColor=%23263759&style=flat-square)](https://visitorbadge.io/status?path=https%3A%2F%2Fgithub.com%2Fjochumdev%2Fjochumdev)